prof7bit/TorChat/src/tools/readme_plugin_lin.txt

 many accounts (profiles) as you want and use them all simultanously.

-  This early alpha version of the plugin does only support instant messaging and NONE of the other features like file transfer, profile texts, etc., these will all be implemented in later versions.
+  This early alpha version of the plugin does only support instant messaging and no file transfer, this will be implemented in later versions.